mathgama/100-days-of-code/log.md

 **Today's Progress**: Decided to take some time doing other things than the Graffiti Gallery app, so I started studying python.

-I did lots of tutorials at freeCodeCamp and I hope to start at least a simple project using Python in the near future!
+I did lots of tutorials at freeCodeCamp and I hope to start at least a simple project using Python in the near futBack to the graffiti-gallery project, I finally got it to work on Vercel!

+Then I updated the security rules on firebase to protect the storage from:
+1. Unauthorized users
+2. Files that are not images
+3. files that are too big (>5MB)

+And with that, graffiti-gallery version 1.0.0 is now released! 🎉ure!

 Because I didn't commit anything with Python yet, I decided to create a repo that will be used to build my portfolio.
 The commit have only a veery simple hello world though, because most of my time was spent studying Python.